Choosing your accommodation for your next holiday can make or break your experience.

 There are three main areas where for Mendoza accommodation:

-- STAY IN TOWN: The most popular place to stay would be in Mendoza city proper.
+- IN THE CITY: The most popular place to stay would be in Mendoza city proper.
 If you won’t be renting a car it will be the most comfortable option.
 You can take day trips or hire a private driver to visit the wineries or go into the Andes.
 There are options from budget backpacker to luxury.

 - CHACRAS DE CORIA: This tiny town is a short 20 minute taxi ride from Mendoza center but is a world apart in terms of quaint beauty.
-There are wineries right here in town, great restaurants, and it’s much more peaceful.
+There are wineries right here in town, great restaurants, and it’s much more peaceful than the city center.

 - THE UCO VALLEY: Stay on a vineyard in a resort at the foot of the Andes, this is my top recommendation if you love wine and want peace.
 It is without a doubt the most beautiful option on this list and there are hotels for a range of budget options, but you do need to have your own car to fully enjoy it.
 Check rental rates here.